DADDYEAGER1/mirelle-site/src/content/blogs/santa-reindeer-gingerbread-christmas-nails-2025-character-nail-art.md

 Ready to try your first character design?
 Grab your tools and give that simple gingerbread outline a shot.
 You'll be surprised how achievable it actually is.

-→ <a href='https://mirelleinspo.com/blog/new-year-nails-2025' class='text-blue-600 hover:text-blue-800 underline'>Planning ahead?
+→ <a href='https://mirelleinspo.com/blog/new-year-nails-2025' style='color: #2563eb; text-decoration: underline; font-weight: 600;'>Planning ahead?
 Check out our New Year nails guide for January inspiration</a>

 ---